FAF-UTM/11_FAF_212/README.md

 ---

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;This grammar is like a set of rules for a computer program to understand medical results.
-It's designed to help doctors and researchers analyze medical data more easily.
+<p align="justify"> &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;This grammar is like a set of rules for a computer program to understand medical results.
+It's designed to help doctors and researchers analyze medical data more easily. <p>

 Here's what some of the parts of the grammar mean: